 The outdoor diary of a writer, photographer, and wilderness wanderer

-Published by the Enchanted Rock Press, The Earth Beneath My Feet tells the inspiring true story of an extraordinary 7,000-mile walk across ‘wilderness’ Europe.
+Published by the Enchanted Rock Press, The Earth Beneath My Feet and On Sacred Ground tell the inspiring true story of a 7,000-mile walk into Europe’s hidden wild side.

-The book is available in paperback and ebook formats, from Amazon and through other book shop websites.
+The books are available in hardback, paperback and ebook formats, from Amazon and through other book shop websites.
 For the Audio book – watch this space!

 For further news and notifications, sign up below.